Jones Beach State Park: History

 The park opened to the public on August 4, 1929, along with the causeway that provided automobile access from the mainland of Long Island.
 The causeway was the first section in what was to become the Wantagh State Parkway.
 Unusually for the time, no carnival-style amusements were allowed in the park area.

-Moses used low clearances for the bridges over the Southern State Parkway, a major east-west route to Jones Beach.
+Moses used low clearances for the bridges over the Southern State Parkway, a major east–west route to Jones Beach.
 Robert Caro, author of the Moses biography The Power Broker, alleged that this was done intentionally to prevent poor and minority people from accessing the beach by public bus.
-Even for earlier-built parkways in Westchester County that Moses used as inspiration, clearances are on average higher than on the Southern State.
+Even for earlier-built parkways in Westchester County that Moses used as inspiration, bridge clearances are on average higher than on the Southern State.

 Since 2004, Jones Beach has hosted the Bethpage Air Show during the last weekend of May (Memorial Day weekend).
 The air show is one of the largest in the United States, and was attended by 231,000 people in 2015.

 On April 28, 2005, the park and many of its related causeways & parkways were listed on the National Register of Historic Places, in a historic district known as the Jones Beach State Park, Causeway and Parkway System.
+Jones Beach sustained extensive damage during Superstorm Sandy in 2012, including destruction of sections of the boardwalk and damage to roofing, fencing, lifeguard structures, and toll booths.
+During the following winter, workers repaired or replaced 1.5 miles (2.4 km) of the boardwalk with more resilient materials, and it reopened for the 2013 summer season.